drivers arguing over car accident outside

 Never provide a recorded statement to a claim adjuster or other representative for an insurance company, no matter how harmless they might make it sound.
 Never accept at face value an insurance adjuster’s assessment of the proportion of fault either.
 Insurers often try to use formal or informal statements to get accident victims to inadvertently admit to acts of negligence or blame that can be later used to reduce or deny injury claims.

-Joye Law Firm, with four offices across South Carolina, offers more than 250 years of combined experience helping personal injury victims pursue personal injury claims.
+Joye Law Firm Injury Lawyers, with six offices across South Carolina, offers more than 250 years of combined experience helping personal injury victims pursue personal injury claims.
 Call (877) 941-2615 or contact us online to schedule a free consultation.

 About the Author